Tax Time: Whether or Not to Itemize Your Medical Expenses

-- If your plan has a deductible, the amount you pay out of pocket before the plan pays its share of the cost, it can be counted as a medical deduction
+- If your plan has a deductible, the amount you pay out-of-pocket before the plan pays its share of the cost can be counted as a medical deduction.

 - You can deduct the costs of hearing aids, eyeglasses/contact lenses, and dental treatments

-- Any costs you paid for inpatient care at a hospital or other institution, including meals are eligible
+- Any costs you paid for inpatient care at a hospital or similar institution, including meals, are eligible

 Expenses Paid for Relatives

-- If you paid health insurance premiums or uninsured medical expenses for a dependent, these are deductible
+- If you paid health insurance premiums or uninsured medical expenses for a qualified dependent, these are deductible.

-For many, figuring out your income tax return can be frustrating and confusing, so it may be helpful to contact a tax professional.
-In fact, a tax professional can work with you to determine whether certain expenses are eligible for deduction, and whether itemizing your deductions will be better for you than claiming the standard deduction.
+For many, figuring out your income tax return can be frustrating and confusing, so it may be advisable to contact a tax professional.
+In fact, a tax professional will work with you to determine if certain expenses are eligible for deduction, and whether itemizing your deductions will be better for you than claiming the standard deduction.
 If you find that you didn’t include certain deductions on previous itemized returns, you may be able to get a refund on those tax savings by filing amended tax returns for up to 3 prior years.